bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-set.md

 >
 > Who can execute the method: any user

 The method `crm.lead.details.configuration.set` sets the settings for lead cards.
-This method records personal settings for the specified user's card or general settings for all users.
+This method records personal settings for the specified user’s card or general settings for all users.

 {% note warning %}